-A written case study, following the case study format (Appendix B), shall be given to the Director for review and feedback.
-An oral presentation of the case study shall be made to an appropriate group within the clinical site, as designated by the site coordinator, and revisions made to the oral presentation as needed prior to presenting at the University of Maine.
+A written case study, following the case study format (Appendix B), shall be given to the Director for review and feedback one week before orally presenting the case study at the University of Maine.
+An oral presentation of the case study shall first be made to an appropriate group within the clinical site, as designated by the site coordinator, and revisions made to the oral presentation as needed before presenting at the University of Maine.
 Further directions and the Evaluation Form for the case studies are also in Appendix B.